 In other words, the prophet is essentially an analyst who, as the Rev. Charles Stanley once put it, “sees the big picture.”

 People in authority in that day thus lived in terror of the real prophets because they gave it to people straight based on what they knew to be true.
 Not just believed — knew.
-In other words, the big shots feared being busted, which is why so many died violent deaths when they were found out.
+In other words, the big shots feared being busted, which is why so many prophets died violent deaths when those with power were found out.

 That hasn’t changed.